-Looking at the prevailing practices at leading institutions in India and abroad in this respect, and considering the academic strength and capability of an average student, University has fixed the course load at all Autonomous Colleges at 22 credits/ semester (average level) with its minimum and maximum limits being set at 16 to 28 credits respectively.
+Looking at the prevailing practices at leading institutions in India and abroad in this respect, taking into account the AICTE Model Curricula for UG Programmes (February 2018) and considering the academic strength and capability of an average student, University has fixed the course load at all Autonomous Colleges at 22 credits/ semester (average level) with its minimum and maximum limits being set at 16 to 28 credits respectively.
 This pattern is followed uniformly at NHCE by making a provision in its time table for the students to register for 22 credits on an average in each semester.